groutoutlook/imguilog/README.md

 - Profiler functions
 - Error shutdown and breaking
 - Dear ImGui console logging widget

-## Learning and install
-There are a few short learning articles in the [wiki](https://github.com/MadLadSquad/UntitledLog/wiki).
-Installation is also located there!

 ## Showcase
 The bundled ImGui widget: